Send an MMS Message

 ## How to send an MMS with the API

 MMS messages are sent via the API with a `POST` request to the <mark style="color:blue;">`/send`</mark> endpoint, just like SMS.
-Include the `image` field with the URL of the attachment to send.
+Include the `image` (or `images`) field with the string of the URL of the attachment to send.
 All requests to this endpoint must contain both **recipient** and **content** information.

 **Required request fields:**